mhorga/mhorga.github.io/_posts/2016-08-30-the-model-i-o-framework.markdown

 ###Step 2: set up the asset initialization

 We need to also create a `Model I/O` vertex descriptor to describe the layout of the vertex attributes in a mesh.
-We are using a model named __Farmhouse.obj__ (already added to the sample project for you):
+We are using a model named __Farmhouse.obj__ that also has a texture __Farmhouse.png__ (both already added to the sample project for you):

 {% highlight swift %}let desc = MTKModelIOVertexDescriptorFromMetal(vertexDescriptor)
 var attribute = desc.attributes[0] as!
 MDLVertexAttribute